Combined electrostatic and strain engineering of BiFeO$_3$ thin films at the morphotropic phase boundary: Introduction

 \section{Introduction}

-Epitaxial strain engineering in complex-oxide thin films has proven an extremely successful path for designing materials with novel or enhanced functionality. \cite{Ramesh2007} In the case of ferroelectric oxides, epitaxial strain leads to enhanced ordering temperatures, varying domain configurations and even new, metastable phases. \cite{Schlom2007,Damodaran_2016} A prototypical example for the immense impact epitaxial strain can have on ferroelectric properties is seen in BiFeO$_3$ (BFO) thin films.
-In this system, strain engineering led to the discovery of a strain-driven morphotropic phase boundary with a transition from the bulk-stable rhombohedral-like (R-like) monoclinc phase to a metastable tetragonal-like (T-like) monoclinic phase at compressive strain values exceeding 4\%. \cite{zeches2009strain} The epitaxially stabilized T-like phase is in a so-called supertetragonal state with a $c/a$ ratio $\sim 1.2$ and an unusually large spontaneous polarization of 150\,$\upmu \text{C}/\text{cm}^2$ along the $c$-axis. \cite{zhang2011microscopic} Furthermore, because of the flat energy landscape around the morphotropic phase boundary in the phase diagram of BFO, such films tend to relax this strain state with increasing thickness through the formation and coexistence of several metastable monoclinic phases, bridging the transition from T-like to R-like.
-In this mixed-phase region of the thickness--strain diagram, the system exhibits exceptionally pronounced piezoelectric and ferroelectric response under the application of an electric field. \cite{zhang2011microscopic,Sharma_2018}
+Epitaxial strain engineering in complex-oxide thin films has proved to be a successful path for designing materials with novel or enhanced functionality. \cite{Ramesh2007} In the case of ferroelectric oxides, epitaxial strain can lead to enhanced ordering temperatures, different domain configurations and even stabilization of new, metastable phases. \cite{Schlom2007,Damodaran_2016} A prototypical example for the immense impact epitaxial strain can have on ferroelectric properties is BiFeO$_3$ (BFO).
+In this system, strain engineering led to the discovery of a strain-driven morphotropic phase boundary with a transition from the rhombohedral-like monoclinic phase to a metastable tetragonal-like monoclinic phase at epitaxial compressive strain values exceeding $-$4\%. \cite{zeches2009strain} The epitaxially stabilized tetragonal-like phase has an unusually large tetragonality, corresponding to a ratio between out-of-plane $c$- and in-plane $a$-lattice parameters of $c/a > 1.2$, and a giant spontaneous polarization of $\sim 150\,\upmu \text{C}/\text{cm}^2$ along the $c$ axis. \cite{zhang2011microscopic} Furthermore, because of the flat energy landscape found around morphotropic phase boundaries, \cite{Fu2000,Hatt2010} highly strained BFO films tend to relax their strain state with increasing thickness through the formation of rhombohedral-like monoclinic phase inclusions in the tetragonal-like matrix.
+In this mixed-phase region of the thickness--strain diagram, the system exhibits exceptionally pronounced electronic, piezoelectric and ferroelectric responses. \cite{zhang2011microscopic,Sharma_2018,Seidel2014electronic}

-Despite these promising features displayed by highly strained BFO, it is not yet understood how these metastable polar phases behave in the technologically relevant ultrathin regime.
-Such insight is essential to expedite their device implementation. \cite{Yamada2013} Since BFO is ferroelectric at the epitaxial growth temperature, \cite{DeLuca2017a} it is of particular importance to understand the interplay between strain and depolarizing-field effects on the formation of the ferroelectric state right in the growth environment in both single layers and device-like heterostructures.
+Despite the promising features displayed by highly strained BFO, it is not yet understood how these metastable polar phases evolve in the technologically relevant ultrathin regime.
+Such insight is essential to expedite their device implementation. \cite{Yamada2013} Since BFO is polar at the epitaxial growth temperature, \cite{DeLuca2017a} it is of particular importance to understand the interplay between strain and depolarizing-field effects on the formation of the ferroelectric state right in the growth environment in both single layers and device-like heterostructures.